-Leadership Cook is a program conducted by the Adel-Cook County Chamber of Commerce using the Fanning Institute’s Community Leadership Program.
-Leadership Cook brings together people from diverse backgrounds and varying perspectives to learn more about themselves and their communities.
+L.I.N.C. is a program conducted in partnership by the Adel-Cook County and the Berrien County Chamber of Commerce’s using the Fanning Institute’s Community Leadership Program.
+It brings together people from diverse backgrounds and varying perspectives to learn more about themselves and their communities.
 Participants share their ideas and experiences with each other, gain new skills and knowledge about leadership, and develop plans and strategies for implementing community development projects.

-Monthly programs are led by experts in economic development, government, public works, transportation, education, and other fields.
-The program focuses on current decision-making and explores ways in which regional efforts may prove fruitful.
+Monthly programs are led by UGA facilitators and focus on current decision-making and explore ways in which regional efforts may prove fruitful.
 Field studies and community awareness visits augment the curriculum.
-The class members are required to attend a retreat and seven one-day sessions beginning in January and ending usually in May.
-Actual schedule may vary.

-The Chamber assists with various events associated with Cook Elementary School’s Renaissance Program, including quarterly festivals used to reward the students for their hard work.
-A financial contribution is made each year to CES.
+The Chamber assists with various events to reward the students for their hard work.

 The Chamber works in conjunction with the Cook High School business program to offer selected members of the junior class the opportunity to spend the day working with a business person in the Cook County community whose job most closely matches what they would like to do upon graduation from school or college.

 STAR Students are selected on the basis of academic excellence.
 Both American College Test scores and scholastic averages are compared to determine the school's STAR Student.
 Each STAR Student is asked to designate a STAR Teacher, usually the classroom teacher who has made the greatest contribution to the student's scholastic achievement.
-The Adel-Cook County Chamber co-sponsors a dinner honoring the STAR Student and STAR Teacher in conjunction with BASF Corporation.
-The regional dinner is held in Valdosta.
+The Adel-Cook County Chamber provides the awards honoring the recipients and sponsors the table at the regional dinner is held in Valdosta.

-The Adel-Cook Chamber promotes good grades, citizenship, and attendance at Cook Primary School by funding and presenting Scooters to deserving students at Bee Hive Bash held every quarter at the school.
+The Adel-Cook Chamber promotes good grades, citizenship, and attendance at Cook Primary School by presenting scooters to deserving students at Bee Hive Bash held every quarter at the school.
 The winners are featured in the Adel News Tribune with a picture and a short story about the student.
+Local businesses sponsor purchase of giveaway

 The Adel-Cook Chamber honors our Retired Teachers organization with lunch and an update on the Chamber’s educational initiatives from throughout the year.
-Cook Medical Center co-sponsors the luncheon and provides a speaker to discuss important trends in healthcare.
+Southwell Medical co-sponsors the luncheon and provides a speaker to discuss important trends in healthcare.

 Business and Beyond “Sip & See” – Annually in the Fall